manji-0/manji-0/README.md

   </a>
 </p>

-Software Engineer/Engineering Manager at LINE Corp.
+Senior Software Engineer at LY Corp.

 Expertise in MSA monitoring and System Design about metrics/logging.